A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Algorithms for DEDP

 We now proceed to show that $(k,d,s)$-\tbdp is \textsf{FPT}, by providing a kernel with at most $d \cdot 2^{k-s} \cdot \binom{k}{s} + 2k$ vertices.
 We start with some definitions and technical lemmas.

-We remark that any vertex in $D$ whose deletion disconnects more than $s$ pairs in the request set cannot be contained in any solution for an instance of \tbdp.
-Hence we make use of an operation to eliminate all such vertices from the input graph while maintaining connectivity.
-We use the following definitions.
-We remind the reader that, for a request set $I$, we denote by $S(I)$ the set of source vertices in $I$ and by $T(I)$ the set of target vertices in $I$ (cf. Definition~\ref{definition:requests}). \begin{definition}[Non-terminal vertices] Let $(D, I, k, d, s)$ be an instance of $\tbdp$.
-For a digraph $D'$ such that $V(D') \subseteq V(D)$, we define $V^*(D') = V(D') \setminus (S(I) \cup T(I))$. \end{definition} That is, $V^*(D)$ is the set of non-terminal (i.e., neither source nor target) vertices of $D$.
+Notice that any vertex in $D$ whose deletion disconnects more than $s$ pairs in the request set $R$ cannot be contained in any set $X$ that is $s$-viable for $R$.
+Hence we make use of an operation to eliminate all such vertices from the input digraph while maintaining connectivity.
+We remind the reader that, for a request set $R$, we denote by $S(R)$ the set of source vertices in $R$ and by $T(R)$ the set of target vertices in $R$ (cf. Definition~\ref{definition:requests}). \begin{definition}[Non-terminal vertices] Let $(D, R, k, d, s)$ be an instance of {\sc DEDP}.
+For a digraph $D'$ such that $V(D') \subseteq V(D)$, we define $V^*(D') = V(D') \setminus (S(R) \cup T(R))$. \end{definition} That is, $V^*(D)$ is the set of non-terminal (i.e., neither source nor target) vertices of $D$.